SilentCicero/web3-network-detective/README.md

 A simple module to determine if your web3 provider is on the Ethereum mainnet, (morden) testnet or a custom network.

-This module is still in development.. and is not published yet.

 ## Install
 ```
 npm install --save web3-network-detective